New Jersey Amateur Baseball League Rules

 1. Pitchers cannot have any collegiate pitching experience (Club baseball is excluded from this) or higher except for the below.

 a.
 A pitcher who pitched in division 2 or 3 college baseball or any college club baseball is eligible 10 years after their last year played at that school.

 2. The expectation for pitchers throwing in Amateur wood is not over 75 MPH.
 Players used throwing over that threshold will be subject to review and removal from Amateur.

-3. A team may roster 3 current college players (any level of college, during any period of time) who is only eligible to hit and field.
+3. A team may roster 3 current college players (any level of college, during any period) who is only eligible to hit and field.
 Pitching is not allowed unless he throws within the guidelines of rule 2.

 4. Teams have the right to protest a game if a player is used that is deemed ineligible by the NJABL bylaws.

 Intermediate Wood – To Be Eligible at this Level

 1. A team may roster collegiate players, but nobody with professional experience unless given approval by the league to participate.
 Premier former pros who move down must be approved by the league.
 There is a fine line in talent between Intermediate and Premier, and we want to ensure if a former pro player is used, that their talents depreciated below the Premier level first.

 2. There is no limit to the number of collegiate players allowed on any roster.